jeffxguo/Concert-with-Friends/README.md

 ## Project Description

+Concert with Friends is a web application that helps you find new friends to view a concert with.
+Find concerts nearby you on the map or filtered from a list and join its group to start meeting new people.

 ### Who is it for?

 People who love music/going to concerts and are looking for others to join them in this event.